 People riding in a skyride at the New York State Fair.

 County fairs in New York State date back hundreds of years but did you know that the first state fair was also held here?
 It took place over two days in September 1841 in Syracuse and drew crowds of up to 15,000 people.
 More than 180 years later, the tradition continues.
-The New York State Fair has grown to be a 13-day affair and at last count (in 2019), more than a million people attended.
+The New York State Fair has grown to be a 13-day affair and each year draws in around one million people over the course of the event.
 Just like that first fair back in 1841, fair goers this year will get to view tons of agricultural exhibits.
 But unlike in the 19th century, attendees this year can fill up on traditional fair cuisine like deep fried oreos, sausage and peppers, and wine slushies.
 There will also be daily concerts from world-class musicians.
-On the schedule this year are REO Speedwagon, Tyler Hubbard, Theory of a Deadman, Chubby Checker, and many more.
-August 23-September 4, Syracuse, $6 daily for adults, seniors and children 12 and under, free.
+On the schedule this year are O.A.R., Busta Rhymes, 98 Degrees, Shaggy, KIDZ BOP, and many more.
+August 20-September 1; Syracuse. $8 daily for adults, seniors and children 12 and under, free.
 Advanced online ticket purchase required.

 National Buffalo Wing Festival (Greater Niagara)